Part II: Formal Interview & Simulation

 The Evaluation Criteria

-During the interview and training simulation, the TAC will assess whether you meet the definition of a national and international ambassador of Scrum and are able to demonstrate your abilities as a world-class trainer.
-The TAC has reviewed your training materials; the interview component of the application process is an opportunity for us to get to know you on a personal level in an interactive way: what is your story? your “why”?
+During the interview and training simulation, the TAC will assess if the CST candidate meets the definition of a national and international ambassador of Scrum and are able to demonstrate their abilities as a world-class trainer.
+The interview component of the application process is an opportunity for the TAC to get to know a candidate on a personal level in an interactive way.
+The TAC will inquire, for example: what is your story? your “why”?
 What is your unique perspective and contribution to the global trainer and coach community?

-The formal interview and simulation will evaluate the candidates' Scrum knowledge, training implementation and method, classroom management, student engagement and self-awareness.
-Please reference Formal Interview Evaluation Criteria for an in-depth description of each criteria.
+The formal interview and simulation will evaluate the candidates' Scrum knowledge, preparation, presentation, training method(s), classroom management, student engagement and self-awareness.
+The CST candidate will be measured against the CST certification standards.